 Desktop publishers use computer software to design page layouts for newspapers, books, brochures, and other items that are printed or published online.

 Financial clerks do administrative work for many types of organizations.
-They keep records, help customers, and carry out financial transactions.
+They keep records, help customers, and carry out transactions that involve money.

 General office clerks perform a variety of clerical tasks, including answering telephones, typing documents, and filing records.